Following

 February through

-September, with an average maximum UV index of 12, are months with the highest UV index in Bangkok.
-A UV Index estimate of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for the average person.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index estimate of 11, and higher, represents an excessive health risk from exposure to the Sun's UV rays for the ordinary person.

-Note: In February, an average UV index of 12 transforms into the following instructions:
+Note: A maximum daily UV index of 12 during February morphs into the following directions: